-Florida Bans Social Media for Kids Under 14
+Florida bans social media for kids under 14

-(Bloomberg) -- Florida Governor Ron DeSantis signed a bill prohibiting minors under 14 from having social-media accounts, following similar efforts in other states that have been challenged in court.
+Florida Governor Ron DeSantis has signed a bill prohibiting minors under 14 from having social-media accounts, following similar efforts in other states that have been challenged in court.

 The Florida law also requires parental permission for 14- and 15-year-olds to have accounts at companies such as Meta Platforms Inc. and TikTok Inc. While older kids face no restrictions, the legislation forces all social-media users in the state to submit identification documents to verify their ages.

-“Social media harms children in a variety of ways,” DeSantis said in a statement Monday, adding that the measure, known as House Bill 3, “gives parents a greater ability to protect their children.”
+“Social media harms children in a variety of ways,” DeSantis said in a statement on Monday, adding that the measure, known as House Bill 3, “gives parents a greater ability to protect their children”.

 The Florida legislation is part of a broader effort by some states to clamp down on social media firms amid rising concern over their impact on youth mental health and their role in spreading sexually explicit content.
 States such as Arkansas and Ohio have enacted laws requiring minors to secure parental approval for social media accounts.
 But those measures have faced legal challenges, as has a children’s digital privacy law in California.